Who Was Ida B. Wells?

 In 1882, Wells moved with her sisters to Memphis, Tennessee, to live with an aunt.
 Her brothers found work as carpenter apprentices.
 For a time, Wells continued her education at Fisk University in Nashville.

-On one fateful train ride from Memphis to Nashville, in May 1884, Wells reached a personal turning point.
-Having bought a first-class train ticket to Nashville, she was outraged when the train crew ordered her to move to the car for African Americans, and refused on principle.
+On one fateful train ride from Memphis to Nashville, in May 1884, Wells reached a personal turning point that resulted in her activism.
+After having bought a first-class train ticket, she was outraged when the train crew ordered her to move to the car for African Americans.
+She refused on principle.

 While working as a journalist and publisher, Wells also held a position as a teacher in a segregated public school in Memphis.
 She became a vocal critic of the condition of blacks only schools in the city.
 In 1891, she was fired from her job for these attacks.
 She championed another cause after the murder of a friend and his two business associates.